Dr. Charles Bell

 Biography

-Dr. Bell is a subject matter expert on school discipline, violence, and safety projects with the National Center for School Safety (NCSS) and the Center for Disease Control (CDC).
-He has also served as an expert witness in state and federal school punishment cases.
+Dr. Bell is a subject matter expert on school discipline, violence, and safety projects with the National Center for School Safety (NCSS).
+He has also collaborated on projects with the Center for Disease Control (CDC) and served as an expert witness in state and federal school punishment cases.

 Current Courses